This user has not added any information to their profile yet.

 Felicity’s qualifications include a BA (Hons) (1981), a Certificate in Industrial Relations (1984) and a Higher Diploma in Labour Law (2003) all at the University of the Witwatersrand (Wits); and an MA in Industrial Relations (1985) at the University of Warwick.

 Felicity has been mediating since 1989.
 To begin with, her caseload was mainly collective employment disputes between unions and management, including disputes concerning wages and conditions of employment.
 Most of these mediations took place in the context of highly charged and conflictual industrial action.
 Later, as a senior commissioner with the statutory Commission for Conciliation, Mediation and Arbitration in South Africa she mediated both individual and collective employment disputes in terms of the Labour Relations Act.

 During the early 1990's Felicity was closely involved in the establishment of community dispute resolution services and she worked as a mediator and facilitator with the CDRT and National Peace Accord in South Africa.

-Felicity now works in the UK where she mediates a wide range of disputes, including employment and workplace disputes, as well as certain commercial disputes.
-She is a member of the Court of Appeal panel of mediators in the UK.
+Felicity started working in the UK in 2003 where she mediates a wide range of disputes, including employment and workplace disputes, as well as certain commercial disputes.

 Felicity has mediated cases concerning age and disability discrimination, unfair dismissal and whistleblowing.
-Her caseload of commercial cases generally involves breach of contract claims concerning the supply of goods and services.
+Her caseload of civil and commercial cases generally involves breach of contract claims concerning the supply of goods and services.